11 Ways You’re Wasting Money at Costco

 Hanoi Photography/Adobe free sample food for testing

-If you are immune to the powers of Costco’s famous $5 rotisserie chickens, $1.50 hot dog and soda combos, and unending supply of free samples, then we salute you.
-That’s because these are all ploys — long game, loss leader strategies — to keep you in the store longer so that you spend more.
+If you are immune to the powers of Costco’s famous $5 rotisserie chickens, $1.50 hot dog and soda combos, and an unending supply of free samples, then we salute you.

-Make Costco a scheduled, monthly trip instead of a drop-in, and consider that the average customer still spends between $130 and $140 every trip.
+Make Costco a scheduled monthly trip instead of a drop-in, and consider that the average customer still spends between $130 and $140 every trip.

 Buying more than you have space for